andrewmcodes/andrewm.codes/src/_posts/articles/2020-02-06-hiding-ruby-2-7-deprecation-warnings-in-rails-6-2mil.md

 If you have upgraded your Rails app to Ruby 2.7, you are probably seeing a lot of deprecation messages in your console.
 You should first make sure that none of these messages are coming from your code, and address them if they are!
 If the deprecations are coming mostly from Rails, it may be time to disable the messages and save yourself from messy terminal output.

-The TL;DR is that you need to use {% raw %}`RUBYOPT='-W:no-deprecated -W:no-experimental'`{% endraw %} to disable the deprecations.
+The TL;DR is that you need to use `RUBYOPT='-W:no-deprecated -W:no-experimental'` to disable the deprecations.
 This will also disable experimental feature warnings as well.

 Here are some options you have to make that happen.
 But first, lets create a new Rails app to experiment with!